AmmarMohanna/ActionRecognition/README.md

 This work presented in the folders was used during a research process.
 It resulted the publication titled:

-> Edge Multi-Class Human Action Recognition System Based on Deep Learning Using a Low-Cost Radar for Indoor Safety
+> On Edge Human Action Recognition Using Radar-Based Sensing and Deep Learning

 ![NN](https://user-images.githubusercontent.com/32446816/181509833-d30ea2ea-fbd6-4a38-b20f-cc7be8428f52.png)